CityofToronto/bdit_data-sources/gis/text_to_centreline/README.md

 - Glencale Blvd is categorized whole_added from [here](#Incorporate-Centrelines-without-Bylaws-and-Cut-Centrelines) where the whole centreline is related to a bylaw.
 - Broadway Ave is categorized as no_bylaw from [here](#Incorporate-Centrelines-without-Bylaws-and-Cut-Centrelines) as there is no bylaw governing that centreline.

+#### Final Clean Up for Expressway

 ##### *`gis.bylaws_speed_limit_layer_hwy`*
-However, there are centrelines that belong to highway and the speed limit is definitely greater than 50km/h.
+There are centrelines that belong to highway (highway as in expressway and not the `highway` column within the function) and the speed limit is definitely greater than 50km/h.
 Bylaws we received do not govern the highway and so in short we will not have bylaws stating the speed limit for highway.
 Therefore, speed limit layer with the right speed limit for highway can be found in table `gis.bylaws_speed_limit_layer_hwy `.
 In order to fix that, simply apply the code below (with speed limit information found online) to fix the speed limit for expressway.

 ```sql
 --to create a table from the m. view to do the update